ipChrisLee/BJTU_OS_Projects/lee_shell/docs/Some_Information_of_Linux_Shell.md

      And, the `pushd` builtin adds directories to the stack as it changes the current directory, and the `popd` builtin removes specified directories from the stack and changes the current directory to the directory removed.
 The `dirs` builtin displays the contents of the directory stack.
 The current directory is always the "top" of the directory stack.

+   * Some process management builtin commands:

      * `wait`: Wait specified process finished, and return its status code.
+     * `exit`: Exit shell with specified status code.
+     * `kill` and `jobs` memtioned before.

    * Some commands for alias, env variable,